 Sonora Grill is kinda of like Sanbravo in that they take their drinks and steaks seriously – but it’s very laid-back inside and not pretentious at all.
 It had a lively crowd while still being fancy.
 The steaks were amazing (many people had told us they are the best in Merida) and affordable starting at around $20 but up to $75 for a Japanese one).
 The truffle and parm fries were so good, too!

 This is the main Irish (and maybe only one) in town, located along Paseo Montejo.
 It’s popular with expats and you can always find someone to chat to if you pop into the bar.
-They have classic like shepherd’s pie but you can also get good pastas and sandwiches here.
+They have classics like shepherd’s pie but you can also get good pasta and sandwiches here.

 Korean Grill and Icecream

 This was recommended by many, but being on the tourist strip of Paseo Montejo we always thought it might not be authentic or worth going.
 It actually was when we tried it out, though!
 We had the fried shrimp and fried dumplings as starters, I had ramen, and Ben had some beef dish with miso soup.
 Prices were really affordable, wine was around $3 a glass, and we would definitely go back.

 I’m going to mention a few places that we tried and thought were okay as well.